Top intimate hygiene tips to maintain a healthy vagina.

 Menstrual cups, a.k.a. period cups, are personal items and should absolutely not be shared, even if they have been sterilised/sanitised (which you should be doing before each cycle, anyway, prior to your own use).
 Sharing menstrual cups can lead to the spread of infections, so it’s best to keep your cup to yourself.

-ICYMI, your vagina is a super clever self-cleaning wonder and doesn't need regular soaps or oils to keep it 'clean' - we don't want to disrupt the pH in there, which is what keeps everything nice and healthy.
-Avoid using soaps, oils, fragrances or anything else that could disrupt the pH and cause irritation or infection.
+ICYMI, your vagina is a super clever self-cleaning wonder and doesn't need regular soaps or anything inserted inside it (a.k.a. 'douching') to keep it clean - we don't want to disrupt the pH in there, which is what keeps everything nice and healthy.
+Avoid using regular soaps which can be too harsh for the delicate skin around there, oils, fragrances or anything else that could disrupt the pH and cause irritation or infection.

 Super tight jeans, leggings and even stockings or tights can reduce air-flow, as can sweaty gym clothes, ultimately creating a lovely li'l breeding ground for bacteria.
 Shower and change as soon as you can after a workout and be mindful of changing up your outfits in order to give your intimates a breather every now and again.